-In addition, each individual company within the Company's corporate group, with Australian-based employees, has submitted an annual report to the Workplace Gender Equality Agency for the reporting period from 1 April 2021 to 31 March 2022, as required under the Workplace Gender Equality Act 2012 (Cth).
-Notices of compliance for the reporting period from 1 April 2021 to 31 March 2022 are expected to be issued during FY23.
+In addition, each individual company within the Company's corporate group (IPH Group), with Australian-based employees, has submitted an annual report to the Workplace Gender Equality Agency for the reporting period from 1 April 2022 to 31 March 2023, as required under the Workplace Gender Equality Act 2012 (Cth).
+Notices of compliance for the reporting period from 1 April 2022 to 31 March 2023 are expected to be issued during FY24.

 The Company recognises the pivotal role that the Board has in the governance framework of the Company.
 Under the Board Charter, the Chairman is responsible for scheduling regular and effective evaluations of the Board's performance.
-Our annual Board evaluation was completed for the 2021 financial year and it was concluded that our Board was functioning effectively and had the appropriate balance of professional qualifications and skills, as set out in our Board Charter.
-With the appointment of Peter Warne as Chairman in February 2022, an evaluation of the Board's performance will be undertaken and is expected to be completed by the end of the second quarter of the 2023 financial year.
+Our annual Board evaluation is scheduled for later in the calendar year.

-A senior executive is a person who is a member of the Company's group leadership team, comprising the Company's senior executive team and leaders of the group's business units.
+A senior executive is a person who is a member of the IPH Group leadership team, comprising the Company's senior executive team and leaders of IPH Group member firms.